rsmp-nordic/rsmp_core/source/applicability/sxl.rst

 Each with one argument named "argument-1" using integer, string and boolean data types.

-It also defines the aggregated status (only bit 1 and 2) and functional positions.
+It also defines the aggregated status (only bit 1 and 2) and :term:`functional position`.

 At least one argument are required for command and statuses, but they are optional in alarms.